IO International Office

 Studying abroad in a non-EU country allows students to experience academic life and culture outside of Europe.
 It offers opportunities for personal growth, gaining international experience, and learning about different educational systems.

 Promos is a performance-based scholarship program designated to promote student mobility.
-Every year KLU awards the scholarship to 3-4 students.
+Every year KLU awards the scholarship to 3-4 students in total.

 Scholarship holders receive a one-time payment, depending on the country of destination.